Robert Maury: Belinda Jo Stark

-On August 17, 1987, the skeletal remains of 30-year-old Belinda Jo Stark, who had been missing since June 26, were found in a remote bushy area near Palm Avenue and Monte Vista Road.
-She had been raped and strangled to death.
-She was not immediately identified but was later identified through the numerous tattoos on her body.
-Her body had been located due to an anonymous caller who had tipped authorities.
+On June 29, 1987, 30-year-old Belinda Jo Stark was due to attend a court hearing in Nevada City for a traffic violation but failed to attend that day.
+She had last been seen by her boyfriend, Gary Evans, on June 25, who did not initially report her missing based on her habits of "coming and going".
+But on August 8, an anonymous man called the Secret Witness Program claiming to have found a body but would only reveal the location if he were to receive a certain amount in reward money.
+Nine days later, the man made several more calls to Secret Witness, claiming the body was of a woman named Gretchen Olston, and that she had been killed over a month prior.
+He gave specific directions to investigators, and they were dispatched to the location, which was a remote, bushy grassland near Palm Avenue and Monte Vista Road.
+There, the body of the woman was discovered, and although she was not immediately identified, it was later revealed to have been Stark, identified by the numerous tattoos on her body.

 Dawn M. Berryhill

 On September 22, 1987, the body of 20-year-old Dawn Marie Berryhill was found in a remote bushy area approximately 250 yards from where Stark was found.
 She had last been seen on June 22 when she left her 6-month-old son with a friend.
 Due to the level of decomposition on the body, she had to be identified through dental records.
 An autopsy showed Berryhill had been strangled to death with a bootlace.
 Her body was found due to an anonymous caller tipping off the police.
 Police speculated that the killings of Berryhill and Stark could have been connected due to the proximity they were found and the fact both had disappeared days apart.